 3. Embrace the Mess

-When you decide to tackle your feelings about money, you’re going to open yourself up to a range of conflicting emotions.
-The key to recovery is acceptance.
-Accept that your feelings may swing like a sweet chariot from one financial decision to another or from one money memory to the next.
+When you decide to tackle your feelings about money, you open yourself up to a range of conflicting emotions.
+The key to dealing with and overcoming money anxiety is acceptance.
+Accept that your feelings may swing from one financial decision to another, or from one money memory to the next.

 Rather than judge your feelings, your job is to observe, note, and name them.